-COVID-19 vaccines have demonstrated protection against Delta as well as other variants by effectively preventing people from contacting COVID-19 and getting grievously sick.
-It is not known about the effectiveness of each of these vaccines.
+COVID-19 vaccines have demonstrated protection against Delta as well as other variants by effectively preventing people from contracting COVID-19 and getting grievously sick.
+Is not known the effectiveness of each of these vaccines.
 Infections can take place in a minor proportion even in the fully vaccinated population.
-Also, there is evidence available that has suggested even following complete vaccination, people can still become infected especially with the Delta variant, and can spread this virus to other people.
+Also, there is evidence available that has suggested that even following complete vaccination, people can still become infected especially with the Delta variant, and can spread this virus to other people.

 What Are The Common Symptoms Of Each Variant And How Can We Differentiate Them?